javajawa/DoCitten/readme.md

 Compiling
 ---------

-First, make sure that the submodule is initialised:
+First, make sure that the submodule is initialised.
+This can be done be cloning with --recursive, or initialising/updating the sub-repo with:

     git submodule update --init lib/irc